PJ-Watson/PASSAGE_scripts/3__SED_fitting/README.md

    - NIRISS + COSMOS2020 photometry
    - NIRISS photometry with line fluxes
    - NIRISS photometry only
-- For simplicity, the `"_best"` catalogue will not include fits to galaxies where the only available data is a single NIRISS photometric flux.
+- For simplicity, the `"_best"` catalogue will not include fits to galaxies where only one photometric band is available.
 These have almost no scientific use, but are available in the individual fit catalogues for those who really want them (_caveat utilitor_).
 - The provenance of the SED fit results in the `"_best"` catalogue is provided in the `source_cat` column.

 ## Code
  - The code used for these SED fits is available at https://github.com/PJ-Watson/PASSAGE_scripts.
  - Following v1.0.2, each release will have a dedicated config file, and can be run using the same script (`run_fits.py`), e.g.:
-   - `mpirun -n 8 python run_fits.py config_v1.2.0.toml`
+   - `mpirun -n 8 python run_fits.py config_v1.3.2.toml`
+ - The COSMOS fields can be fit using `run_fit_cosmos.py`.
+For versions `<=v1.2.1`, the config files refer only to the COSMOS fields.
+For more recent versions, these are separated into a parallel config file, with `_cosmos` appended.
  - Additional package requirements include:
    - dustmaps: https://dustmaps.readthedocs.io/en/latest/
      - By default, extinction corrections are performed using the Schlegel, Finkbeiner & Davis dust map.